joitng/joitng.github.io/failure.md

     </p>
 </details>
 <details>
-    <summary>Rejected/not considered for 2/3 of the summer research internships I applied for.</summary>
+    <summary>Rejected from 1/3 and withdrew from 1/3 of the summer research internships I applied for.</summary>
     <p>
         You only need 1 yes!!!
 This experience was like a practice round for grad school apps later this year, which will be helpful in many ways :)
     </p>